 Best States for Animals

-The U.S. has nearly 3,000 native species of animals, but up to one-third of America’s species are at risk of extinction, so more conservation work is necessary.
-In addition, nearly 90.5 million households in the U.S. own pets, which rely on our support to survive, and residents of some states take better care of their pets than others.
+The U.S. has nearly 3,000 native species of animals, but up to 40% of these animals are at risk of extinction, so more conservation work is necessary.
+In addition, nearly 87 million households in the U.S. own pets, which rely on our support to survive, and residents of some states take better care of their pets than others.

-In order to highlight the best states for animals and the ones that need to improve the most, SmileHub compared each of the 50 states on 18 key metrics.
-The data set ranges from the share of pet-owning households to state land designated for parks and wildlife to vulnerability to climate change.
+To highlight the best states for animals and the ones that have the most room for improvement, SmileHub compared each of the 50 states on 18 key metrics.
+The data set ranges from the number of animal charities per capita to the share of pet-owning households to the number of veterinarians per pet-owning household.

 Main Findings